Vestfold Line: High-speed

-The plan to make an isolated investment in the Barkåker–Tønsberg section was criticized by several pro-railway interest organizations, including Vy, which instead recommended that the National Rail Administration place the investments on hold until more of the Vestfold Line was planned.
+The plan to make an isolated investment in the Barkåker–Tønsberg section was criticized by several pro-railway interest organizations, including NSB, which instead recommended that the National Rail Administration place the investments on hold until more of the Vestfold Line was planned.
 The short segment gives little operational advantages, while hindering a new line from running via the population centers of Horten, Åsgårdstrand and Eik.
 Construction of the project started on 16 March 2009, and opened on schedule on 7 November 2011.
-By then Vy had taken delivery of its new Class 74 units, which were put into service on the Vestfold Line.
+By then NSB had taken delivery of its new Class 74 units, which were put into service on the Vestfold Line.
 During trial runs a Class 74 unit derailed at Nykirke.
 The train was totaled, although no-one was seriously injured in the incident.

 Architecture

 Balthazar Lange was selected as the line's main architect, although some minor buildings were standardized designs by Peter Andreas Blix.
 Lange worked on the various plans from late 1879 until July 1882, when he retired as a railway architect.
 He first designed three similar, town stations: Holmestrand, Sandefjord and Porsgrunn.
 Designed in Swiss chalet style, they each featured gablets in each end, on both the track and town side.
 The ends were more anonymous.
 The design gave a non-symmetrical feel around the end axis, with the town side appearing in two stories and the track side as one and a half.
 Holmestrand and Sandefjord have both been extensively rebuilt.
 The stations were smaller and cheaper with resemblance of Blix' contemporary Moss Station and Fredrikstad Station on the Østfold Line, across the fjord.

 The only brick stations were Tønsberg Station and Larvik Station, designed in Historicism and Renaissance Revival.
 In addition to these stations' size, it was decisive that local building restrictions banned wooden buildings.
 The two stations had the same floor plan and design, but Larvik was slightly longer.
 Their design was inspired from the main farmhouses of Jarlsberg and Larvik.
 The stations were innovative for their design with a central vestibule with direct access to both the town and track sides, with branches to waiting rooms for second and third class.
 They were also innovative in that the upper floor, with the station-master's residence, was smaller than the ground floor.

 Skoppum Station, where the Horten Line branched off, was given an island platform design, with the station located between the two tracks.
 This, and the need for space for transshipment, gave the station an odd design, and the island location gave it difficult access from the surroundings.
 Six stations have been listed by the Directorate for Cultural Heritage: Skoppum, Tønsberg, Stokke, Råstad, the goods house at Sandefjord, the engine shed at Larvik Station, Eidanger Station and Borgestad Station.